Ann Finkbeiner delves into a collection reappraising the hippy tech-heads, agronomic groovers and far-out ecodesigners of the 'long 1970s'.

 Groovy Science: Knowledge, Innovation, and American Counterculture

 Edited by David Kaiser & W. Patrick Mccray

 For a lively decade or so in the 1960s and 1970s, the younger generation in the United States looked at its elders — with their unwinnable wars, florid military–industrial complex, intransigent racism and contaminated brownfields — and was outraged.
 In particular, young people rejected what they saw as the foundations of many establishment ills: the weapons and toxic chemicals spawned by science and technology.
 That is the standard history, say historians of science David Kaiser and Patrick McCray — and it's not quite right.

-In their edited volume Groovy Science, Kaiser (author of How the Hippies Saved Physics (W. W. Norton, 2011); see 278–279; 2011) and McCray show that in the “long 1970s”, the young, in creating a counterculture, didn't so much reject science as recreate it.
+In their edited volume Groovy Science, Kaiser (author of How the Hippies Saved Physics (W. W. Norton, 2011); see H. Gusterson Nature 476, 278–279; 2011) and McCray show that in the “long 1970s”, the young, in creating a counterculture, didn't so much reject science as recreate it.
 Each essay is a case history on how the hippies repurposed science and made it cool.
-Nature 476,

 What they rejected was the work of defence contractors, big government or corporate labs, which they deemed hierarchical, inflexible and bound to special interests.
 By contrast, 'groovy' science was (as hinted at by the word's origins in 1930s jazz) playful and improvisational, small-scale and done in the name of peace by “world-thinkers, dropouts from specialization”.
 Their research ranged from the practical (light, strong surfboards) to the visionary (space travel).
 Because some were drug-addled, it also encompassed the hare-brained (communication with dolphins, the fervent wish of physician John Lilly).
 Some of it is now thoroughly mainstream.